 Over the summer of 2011 I visited Western Australia to be writer in residence at Christ Church Grammar School, in Perth.
 Closer to home, I have also worked as writer in residence with St Peter’s Collegiate School in Wolverhampton.

-Over 2011 I helped devise and present Warwick University’s Young Researchers Programme – designed to get school pupils interested in writing, researching, and ultimately, going to University.
+Over 2011 and 2012 I helped devise and present Warwick University’s Young Researchers Programme – designed to get school pupils interested in writing, researching, and ultimately, going to University.

 I give illustrated talks on the following books:

-I also do Primary and Secondary school writing workshops on the following subjects:
+I also take Primary and Secondary school writing workshops on the following subjects:

-Following a five year stint teaching a course in writing children's picture books at the Midlands Arts Centre (mac) in Birmingham, I now take workshops for festivals or writers’ groups on creative writing, writing children’s books and historical fiction.
+Between 2001-2005 I taught a course in writing children's picture books at the Midlands Arts Centre (mac) in Birmingham, and several of my students went on to be published.
+I now take workshops for festivals or writers’ groups on creative writing, writing children’s books and historical fiction.

 Please contact me directly at firstname.lastname@example.org if you would like to know more about my school talks and workshops.